 Identity

 When we teach identity, students learn about all the different ways we characterize ourselves.
-We learn about identity characteristics like cultural backgrounds, family ties, language, religion, gender, etc. Students also learn that part of identity is our talents, faculties, and gifts that are latent inside us and we develop and cultivate them as we grow.
-These characteristics do not define us but that they makes us uniquely ourselves.
+We learn about identity characteristics like cultural backgrounds, family ties, language, religion, gender, etc. Students also learn that part of identity might be things that can change over time like our talents, faculties, and gifts that are latent inside us and we develop and cultivate them as we grow.
+These characteristics do not define us but that they make us uniquely ourselves.
 Although we may construct parts of our identities, society also does too.
 Our identities affect the way we interact with the world and how the world interacts with us.
 This work ultimately leads to a deep appreciation for the depth and beauty of each unique human being and helps us confront biases and beliefs we may have about different identity groups.
 This work is necessary for developing deep, honest bonds of friendship.

 IDENTITY: Social Justice Standards